seanbreckenridge/exobrain/programming/sicp/04/README.md

 (1 3)
 ```

-`At the heart of each programming language theres a lisp interpreter trying to get out`
+`At the heart of each programming language there's a lisp interpreter trying to get out`

 - Syntax - how your language is written, e.g. semicolons, parenthesis, brackets
 - Semantics - what the semicolons/brackets mean